Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 Waits for the load test to finish and returns the result as a string.
 Throws error if any.

-Currently this function waits indefinitely, until both wrk and stap++ process to exit.
+Currently, this function waits indefinitely, or until both `wrk` and Stap++ processes exit.

 [Back to top](#introduction)